Sv443/BetterYTM/README.md

 <br>

-To toggle features on or off, install the userscript, then click the "BetterYTM" text under the logo to open the configuration menu.
+To toggle and configure features, after installing the userscript, click the "BetterYTM" text under the logo to open the configuration menu.
-Alternatively or if you disabled the watermark, you can open the menu by clicking on your avatar in the top right corner.
+Alternatively or if you disabled the watermark, you can open it through the menu you get by clicking on your avatar in the top right corner.
-Note that the page needs to be reloaded for the changes to take effect.
+Note that the page needs to be reloaded for changes to take effect.

 My work relies on donations, so if you like this userscript please consider [supporting development ❤️](https://github.com/sponsors/Sv443)